VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 [Technologies Used in the Reference Implementation][r_chapter9] in the Reference Guide.

-### Pushing Changes to the Conference Management Bounded Context
+### Pushing changes to the Conference Management bounded context

 Pushing information about completed orders and registrations from the Orders and Registrations bounded context to the Conference Management